Ex-Massachusetts Gov. Patrick announces Dem presidential bid

 Besides, Hinojosa said, “most of the people you need to build out a campaign have already chosen sides.”

-A former managing director for Bain Capital, Patrick has close ties to Wall Street donors.
+Patrick, a former managing director for Bain Capital, has close ties to Wall Street donors.
 As only the nation’s second elected black governor since Reconstruction, Patrick also could run as a historic boundary breaker trying to dent Biden’s support among African Americans — though Harris and Booker, the only two black Democrats in the Senate, have been unable to do that thus far.

 Patrick has remained active in politics since his term as governor ended in 2015.
 During the 2018 midterm elections, he traveled across the country in support of Democratic candidates, raising his national profile.
 He also campaigned for Doug Jones during Alabama’s contentious 2017 special election for U.S. Senate.